Sister Anne Marie Joshua prays the rosary after mass at St. Joseph’s Catholic Church in Bowling Green on Friday, Feb. 14, 2025.

 Joshua grew up in Nigeria in a religious family.
 Her grandfather was responsible for bringing Catholicism to her village.
 Her father was a choir director, her mother was a prayer leader and both her brother and cousin are priests.

-Joshua explained that although she is the first nun from her village, her mother doubted that she’d make it through convent school because of her outspokenness and stubbornness.
+Joshua said that although she is the first nun from her village, her mother doubted that she’d make it through convent because of her outspokenness and stubbornness.

 Joshua prays the rosary after mass at St. Joseph’s Catholic Church in Bowling Green on Friday, Feb.
 14, 2025.